Master of Science

 5. Apply knowledge and skills to enhance the quality and safety of health care in a variety of settings and for a variety of populations.

-Approved by the Curriculum Committee on Oct.
-3, 2021, and by the Department of Graduate Nursing on Nov.
+These outcomes were approved by the Curriculum Committee on Oct.
+3, 2021 and by the Department of Graduate Nursing on Nov.
 8, 2021.